alexpyattaev/agave/tlv/README.md

 ## Wire format

-Packet consists of sequence of byte-aligned records.
+A packet consists of a sequence of byte-aligned records.
 Each record contains:
 * type:u8 - 1 byte
 * length:u16 - 1-3 bytes on the wire (1 byte if less than 127 bytes, uses solana-short-vec impl)
 * value - 1..MTU bytes